 When a client calls, Pyrus automatically creates a request that opens in a new window in your browser.
 It’s very convenient, and you don’t have to go to your Inbox to start working on the request.

-When the call comes in, dial in the POST/calls method to register the call and create the request.
-When the operator answers, dial in the POST/calls method to make the request open in a new tab.
-When the call ends, the PUT calls method adds information about the call to the request: the number, the call’s duration and time, and the recording of the call.
+When the call comes in, dial in the POST / integrations/call method to register the call and create the request.
+When the call ends, the POST / integrations/attachcallrecord method adds information about the call to the request: the number, the call’s duration and time, and the recording of the call.

-Note: to access the Extension section of a user profile, you need Admin rights.
+Note: to access the Extension section of a user profile, you need Admin or Configuration Manager rights.